Get 80% off your plan for your first 3 months*

 You complete the section relevant to your business:

 • 3A: Business income: Gross sales or income, including GST/HST.
-You will end up with an adjusted gross sales or fees.
+You'll end up with an adjusted gross sales or fees.

 • 3B: Professional income: Gross professional fees, including GST/HST.
 You end up with adjusted professional fees.